Updated June 2, 2023

 - This involves a lot of studying

-- When weighed against its benefits, This course does stand out as an expensive course
+- When weighed against its benefits, This course stands out as expensive.

 What is PMP?

 An abbreviation for Project Management Professional, PMP is the much sought-after project management certification course.
 This is a popular credential for most project managers in the US and the Asian continent.
-This certification course is built on the assumption that the candidates pursuing it have already been working as project managers.
-These professionals are here to seek a higher level of understanding of what makes projects click.
-Unlike CAPM, This is an advanced certification for those professionals who have completed their Bachelor’s degree and have already completed 3 years of extensive project management works.
+This certification course is built on the assumption that the candidates pursuing it have already worked as project managers.
+These professionals seek a higher level of understanding of what makes projects click.
+Unlike CAPM, This is an advanced certification for those professionals who have completed their Bachelor’s degree and have already completed 3 years of extensive project management work.

-This is an industry-recognized certification that offers a highly-competitive edge to the recipients on the global business stage.
-With PMP, you are instantly accredited as a professional project manager as you go through a rigorous test and training for your role in the project.
-A PMP certification demonstrates a great deal of experience and knowledge in the field of project management and also demonstrates a high level of competency on the part of the candidate.
+This industry-recognized certification offers a highly competitive edge to the recipients on the global business stage.
+With PMP, you are instantly accredited as a professional project manager as you go through rigorous tests and training for your role in the project.
+A PMP certification demonstrates a great deal of experience and knowledge in project management and demonstrates a high level of competency for the candidate.

-PMP certified project managers are expected to undertake heavy-duty endeavors such as turning strategic plans and goals into tangible and realistic objectives and actions, reorganizations of systems, introductions of systemic revolutions within the organization, and perfect balancing of the triple constraints clause within projects of different shapes and sizes.
+PMP-certified project managers are expected to undertake heavy-duty endeavors such as turning strategic plans and goals into tangible and realistic objectives and actions, reorganizing systems, introducing systemic revolutions within the organization, and perfectly balancing the triple constraints clause within projects of different shapes and sizes.

-Just like CAPM, PMP urges candidates and hopefuls to document their work experience and take the online tests as needed.
+Like CAPM, PMP urges candidates and hopefuls to document their work experience and take online tests as needed.
 I’ve enlisted the requirement in totality for the PMP experience:

 - 35 hours of registered project management education is needed

-- Secondary diploma or global equivalent degree is needed or Bachelor’s degree or global equivalent is needed
+- A secondary diploma or global equivalent degree is needed, or Bachelor’s degree or global equivalent is needed

-- Category 1 includes: 60 months of unique and distinctive, non-overlapping professional management experience, during which at least 7500 hours of directing and leading the project has taken place OR Category 2 includes: 36 months of unique and distinctive, non-overlapping professional management experience, during which at least 4500 hours of leading and directing of the project has taken place
+- Category 1 includes 60 months of unique and distinctive, non-overlapping professional management experience, during which at least 7500 hours of directing and leading the project have taken place, OR Category 2 includes 36 months of unique and distinctive, non-overlapping professional management experience, during which at least 4500 hours of leading and directing of the project has taken place.

-- You will need to collect 60 PDUs (professional development units) within a period of 3 years to apply for re-certification
+- You will need to collect 60 PDUs (professional development units) within 3 years to apply for re-certification

 - Members of the PMI will pay $405 for the test, while non-members will have to pay $555